technyon/nuki_hub/README.md

 - lock/rssi: The signal strenght of the Nuki Lock as measured by the ESP32 and expressed by the RSSI Value in dBm.
 - lock/address: The BLE address of the Nuki Lock.
 - lock/retry: Reports the current number of retries for the current command.
 0 when command is succesfull, "failed" if the number of retries is greater than the maximum configured number of retries.
-<br><br>
-- configuration/autoLock: enable or disable autoLock (0 = disabled; 1 = enabled).
-Maps to "Auto lock enabled" in the bluetooth API.
-- configuration/autoUnlock: enable or disable autoLock in general (0 = disabled; 1 = enabled).
-Maps to "Auto unlock disabled" in the bluetooth API.
-- configuration/buttonEnabled: enable or disable the button on the lock (0 = disabled; 1 = enabled).
-- configuration/ledBrightness: Set the brightness of the LED on the lock (0=min; 5=max).
-- configuration/ledEnabled: enable or disable the LED on the lock (0 = disabled; 1 = enabled).
-- configuration/singleLock: configures wether to single- or double-lock the door (0 = double; 1 = single).

 ### Opener